Jamie-Clayton/Docs/code/ProductionReady.md

 - [Production-Ready Microservices by Susan J. Fowler](https://www.oreilly.com/library/view/production-ready-microservices/9781491965962/)
 - [Release It! by Michael Nygard](https://pragprog.com/titles/mnee2/release-it-second-edition/)
 - [The DevOps Handbook](https://itrevolution.com/the-devops-handbook/)

-## Production Readiness Checklist

-Use this checklist before your first production deployment:

-### Stability and Reliability
-- [ ] Error handling is explicit — no silent failures
-- [ ] Critical operations have retry logic with exponential backoff
-- [ ] No single point of failure in the critical path
-- [ ] Configuration changes don't require redeployment

-### Scalability and Performance
-- [ ] Response times meet SLA at expected peak load
-- [ ] Database queries are indexed (explain plan reviewed)
-- [ ] Services are stateless (can add instances)
-- [ ] Load testing has validated 2-3x peak load

-### Fault Tolerance
-- [ ] Critical data is backed up and recovery is documented
-- [ ] Deployments are zero-downtime (blue-green or canary)
-- [ ] Database migrations are reversible
-- [ ] A runbook exists for common failures

-### Monitoring and Observability
-- [ ] Application metrics collected: latency, error rate, throughput
-- [ ] Logs are structured (JSON) and searchable
-- [ ] Distributed tracing connects requests across services
-- [ ] Alerts fire for degradation before outages

-### Security
-- [ ] Input is validated at all system boundaries
-- [ ] Secrets are in a vault, not in code
-- [ ] Dependencies have been scanned for vulnerabilities
-- [ ] Authentication and authorization are enforced

 ## See Also